Try Live Demo

 If you intend to interact with the REST APIs on a different server than where the Ant Media Server instance is installed, you’ll want to add additional IP filters so that API requests are not blocked.

-Whitelisting IP addresses can be done in the Enable IP Filter for RESTful API section and accept a comma separated list of IP addresses.
+Whitelisting IP addresses can be done in the Enable IP Filter for RESTful API section and accepts a comma-separated list of IP addresses.

 The default IP address is localhost (127.0.0.1) and is needed because the main management web panel built from AngularJS is granted access to the API with this setting.